boohann/Laser-Rate-Equations-Python/README.md

 # Laser Rate Equations Python
-Laser rate equations solved in Python3
+Simple laser rate equations for a lumped single mode in a laser cavity solved in Python3